naivomah3/lab-cv/README.md

 > **Please note:** the development is undergoing and details will
 > gradually be provided below.

-## Prerequisites
+## Install required libraries
-There are a few but important dependencies that need to be installed before making any change.
+There are a few important dependencies which need to be installed before making any change in pre-processing or expermenting the models.
 Note that the code has been tested using `python==3.6.7`.
 ```bash
 pip install -r requirements.txt